 After several days, Facebook will begin feeding you stats on the performance of your boosted listings: number of people reached, total spend, and days elapsed in the campaign.

 Based on this information, you can determine which one of your boosted listings performed the best.
-The next step then is to create it as a Facebook ad, and use Facebook’s automatic placement option for scaling your reach.
+Your next step is to create a Facebook ad, then use their automatic placement option to expand your reach.

 How to sell on Facebook Marketplace with regular ads